Casino Gambling in Kansas

 While many states tend to be anti-gambling, Kansas isn't one of them.
 In fact, the state runs its own lottery, allows reservation casinos, and is currently venturing into resort casinos that are owned and operated by the state.
 And while lots of other states have shunned poker, Kansas permits live poker at all its state-run casinos and reservation casinos.

 So you'd think that a state with such a gambling friendly vibe would have no problem getting a Kansas online gambling bill passed.
 Unfortunately, that isn't the case.
 Kansas hasn't even looked at licensing online casinos or running one of their own.
-But that doesn't mean there's a big shortage of legit online casinos to play at.
+But that doesn't mean there's a big shortage of legit online casinos to play at from the comfor of our home in Wichita, Overland Park or Kansas City.
 Read on for the whole story.

 Looking to gamble online?
 Click here to skip to the top Kansas Casinos.